 The PeaceWomen Project Security Council Monitor includes three interlinked tools - Resolution Watch, Report Watch and Debate Watch.
 The goal of the monitor, which was started in 2006, is to extract and analyze the women, peace and security content in all Security Council resolutions, debates, and reports to the Council by the Secretary General.
 This information is then made available online for advocates to utilize in a timely way.

-For May 2013, the Security Council will discuss several countries that are currently monitored by PeaceWomen.
-We anticipate that resolutions will be adopted on Somalia, Guinea Bissau and Sudan.
+For March 2014, the Security Council will discuss several regions that are currently monitored by PeaceWomen.
+We anticipate that resolutions will be adopted on Somalia, Libya and DRC.
 To view the full calendar for the Security Council, please visit our monthly calendar.

 For the 12th annual open debate on women, peace and security, PeaceWomen launched the second edition of ‘Women, Peace and Security Handbook,’ which examines the degree to which the Security Council has internalised the thematic agenda of Women, peace and security in its geographic work over the past 12 years, specifically in the Council’s country-specific resolutions.